-An ounce of prevention in the form of an occasional once-over by a licensed plumber should be all it takes to keep everything running smoothly all year, but unusually cold weather can wreak havoc on your home’s pipes.
+To keep your home’s plumbing system functioning properly, it’s important to be aware of how it works and potential causes of malfunction that could cost thousands of dollars.
+An ounce of prevention in the form of an occasional once-over by a licensed plumber should be all it takes to keep everything running smoothly all year.
+However, unusually cold weather can wreak havoc on your home’s pipes.

 Cold Weather and Burst Pipes